Chelonia Limited

 Q. What does 'passive acoustic monitoring' mean?

-A. Detecting and logging the animals by listening to the noises they make.
-Active acoustic monitoring is by sending out loud sounds and listening for the echo from the animal, and is the method used in fish finders and depth sounders.
-T-PODs are silent when logging.
+Passive acoustic monitoring is the detection of cetaceans by listening for the noises they make.
+Active acoustic monitoring means sending out very loud sounds and listening for the weak echoes from animals, and is used in fish finders and depth sounders.
+PODs, however, are PAMs and are silent when logging.

 Q. What does 'train detection' mean?